gose/elastic-data-lake/README.md

 This guide provides a harness to build this pattern at your organization.
 No actual data is collected in this repository.
-Its purpose is to provide guidance and assets to help you onboard data.
+Its purpose is to provide guidance and assets to help you onboard and analyze data.

 ## Architecture